Fig Texture: Why the Fig is Nature's Pastry - A Guide to the Texture of Figs

 Fig Skin

-The skin of a fig varies in thickness and texture offering additional dimensions of flavor.
-You can find bitterness, spice, nuttiness, coconut flavor, or figgy essences within the skin of figs.
+The skin of a fig varies in thickness and texture, offering additional dimensions of flavor.
+Frequently, it adds some bitterness, but you can also find spicy, nutty, coconuty, or figgy (dried fruit) essences within the skin of figs.

 For example: